agroszer/vscode.i-want-all/README.md

 ## Features

 1. Save history of all copied and cut items
-1. Can check copied items outside the VSCode (`"clipboard-manager.onlyWindowFocused": false`)
+1. Can check copied items outside the VSCode (`"manage-all.onlyWindowFocused": false`)
 1. Paste from history (`Ctrl+Shift+V` => Pick and Paste)
 1. Preview the paste
 1. Snippets to paste (Ex. `clip01, clip02, ...`)